10 Famous People With Bipolar Disorder

 • Feelings of self-doubt, pessimism, or guilt

-Getting treatment for bipolar disorder is important, because if left untreated, bipolar disorder can result in many challenges, including substance use, relationship problems, or suicidal ideation.
-According to the National Institute on Drug Abuse, bipolar disorders “co-occur at high prevalence” with substance use disorder
+Getting treatment for bipolar disorder is important, because if left untreated, the mental illness can result in many challenges, including drug and alcohol use, relationship concerns, or suicidal ideation.
+According to the National Institute on Drug Abuse, bipolar disorders “co-occur at high prevalence” with substance use disorder.
+In addition to concerns related to mental health, issues associated with physical health can affect people with bipolar disorder.
+For example, bipolar disorder has been linked to an increased risk of cardiovascular disease.

 Receiving a diagnosis from a medical provider is the first step towards obtaining treatment.
 Once a diagnosis has been established, your provider may work with you to develop a supportive treatment plan that may consist of medications or psychotherapy.